-Contact Flexus in order to purchase the Web Client package or to find out more about it.
+Contact Flexus in order to purchase the Web Client or Web Client/X package or to find out more about them.

 Character Mode

 Almost all the features available in graphical mode are faithfully reproduced by a COBOL sp2 text mode runtime.
 This includes such features as moveable, resizable windows, pulldown menus, standard controls and extensive mouse support.